 - Flights to Cape Town

 We arrived in the city of Cape Town, South Africa late at night and took an Uber to an Airbnb apartment in the Green Point area.
 First a good night's sleep, then out to explore!

 Day 1: V&A Waterfront, Bo-Kaap, Kirstenbosch Gardens and a ride on the hop-on/hop-off bus

-The Cape Town V&A Waterfront seems made for tourists.
+The Cape Town V&A Waterfront seems made for tourists and those with TEFL jobs in the area..
 There are plenty of restaurants, two shopping centers and a few sights such as the 19th-century Clock Tower and the Two Oceans Aquarium.
-It's the perfect place to ease into your exploration of the city as it feels very European… until you bump into one of the amazing street bands, that is.
+It's the perfect place to ease into your exploration of the city as it feels very European and if you want, you can take a romantic sailboat cruise from here to get a view of the Cape Town coastline from the water.
+Alternatively, head out during the day on a catamaran.

 We had a look around before grabbing lunch at the V&A Waterfront Food Market, probably my favorite place at the Waterfront.
 Here you can get South African food, Mexican food, coffee, wraps, chocolate, samosas… There are plenty of options and they all look and smell equally good.